utmapp/mac.getutm.app/_virtual_machines/windows-10.md

 6. Create two new values: Choose New -> DWORD (32-bit) and create `BypassTPMCheck` and `BypassSecureBootCheck`.
 Set both values to 1.
 7. Close out of Registry Editor and Command Prompt.
 8. In setup, press the back button and then Next to continue installation.

+### Ping does not work

+Note that due to libslirp limitations, `ping` will not work and so Windows may think that there is still no internet connection.

+### Networking does not work

+Make sure you installed the SPICE guest tools, which includes the network drivers.